Thavarina Siri

 Thavarina Siri is a 2006 Indian Kannada-language drama film directed by Om Sai Prakash and written by Ajay Kumar.
 The film cast includes Shiva Rajkumar, Daisy Bopanna, Ashitha, Ashwini among others.
 The film was produced by Ramu while the original score and soundtrack were composed by Hamsalekha.

-The film released on 19 May 2006 to average response where the critics noted the comparisons between the same team's earlier ventures like Thavarige Baa Thangi (2002) and Anna Thangi.
+The film was released on 19 May 2006 to average response where the critics noted the comparisons between the same team's earlier ventures like Thavarige Baa Thangi (2002) and Anna Thangi.